-The start at Firmin Field, Kawerau (102k start).
+The start at Firmin Field, Kawerau (102km start).
 Waterhouse Street, Kawerau.
 Please park in the designated carpark and walk across Waterhouse Street to Firmin Field.

 TARAWERA FOREST ACCESS

-Spectator bus tickets will be available at the Expo on Friday and again at Firmin Field in Kawerau on Saturday morning.
+Spectator bus tickets will be available at the Athlete Check-in on Friday and again at Firmin Field in Kawerau on Saturday morning.
 In Kawerau, bus tickets are cash only.
-Spectators Tarawera Forest buses leave from Firmin Field Kawerau, (i.e. the 102km start).
+Tarawera Forest buses leave from Firmin Field Kawerau, (i.e. the 102km start).

 After 10:30am Saturday private cars ‘may’ (see note below for 100 mile crew) be allowed in the Tarawera Forest.
 Every car will need a permit.
 You can get their permits from the Kawerau i-site office on Saturday.
 Their office opens at 9am according to their website but it might pay to check with them just in case they change their hours.
 Permits are $5.00 per vehicle from i-site.

 You can also get them online at https://permits.maoriinvestments.co.nz When you apply online the permits are $10.00 per vehicle.

 100 MILE CREW.

 The forest will ‘possibly’ remain open to private vehicles – and you will be allowed to access The Outlet only.
 However, the forest fire risk is high and the forest managers may shut the forest to you on Saturday with little or no notice.
 You and your runner must prepare for the possibility of no crew at The Outlet.

 Crew/spectators – if you decide to go into the forest, you will still need a forest permit.